apmoore1/Research-Resources-List/README.md

 ## Publishing
 * Slides by [Sam Bowman](http://www.nyu.edu/projects/bowman/) from NYU on how to find related work, setup experiments and analysis the results for an NLP paper but a lot of the slides are applicable I think to ML papers in general as well.
 Slides [**HERE**](https://drive.google.com/file/d/1kUarnxZNa-ojz0KvZFmHeAEFwTkEH7lg/edit)
 * Great Slides by [Nando de Freitas](https://www.cs.ox.ac.uk/people/nando.defreitas/) et al. from [Deep Learning Indaba 2018](http://www.deeplearningindaba.com/2018.html) on how to write/structure a paper.
 Slides [**HERE**](http://www.deeplearningindaba.com/uploads/1/0/2/6/102657286/research-paper-writing.pdf?utm_campaign=NLP%20News&utm_medium=email&utm_source=Revue%20newsletter)

+## Collaboration
+* Christopher Olah's thoughts on [collaboration and credit when writing joint papers](https://colah.github.io/posts/2019-05-Collaboration/).
+A really great read for anybody wanting to or are currently working on projects with multiple authors, also points out the importance of "taking care of yourself" during these collaborative projects.